PlaneWXHelp

 Some automated weather stations (especially AO2 sensors in the Southeast) routinely report distant lightning (“LTG DSNT”) even when no convective weather threatens your route.
 A single station’s distant lightning report can create a false-positive score deduction on an otherwise perfect VFR day.

-To prevent this, PlaneWX cross-references METAR convective signals against the three NWP models (HRRR, GFS, ECMWF).
-When all three models unanimously confirm zero convective potential along your route (CAPE = 0, no threatened segments), low-severity signals like distant lightning are suppressed from the WX Score calculation.
+To prevent this, PlaneWX cross-references METAR convective signals against the NWP models queried for your route.
+When every model unanimously confirms zero convective potential along your route (CAPE = 0, no threatened segments), low-severity signals like distant lightning are suppressed from the WX Score calculation.
 The observation still appears in your briefing text so you’re aware of it.

 Active thunderstorm observations (TS, VCTS, tornado, hail) are never suppressed, and neither are signals from three or more stations — widespread reports always count regardless of what models say.